LyaATL/Echo-sledgehammer/README.md

 Submissions are verified and, if approved, propagated to the global ban list.
 Other echo-service instances can sync this list to keep their communities safe.

+## Privacy & Data Collection Disclaimer

+The Echo sledgehammer system requires a way to map and match players to enforce bans consistently across services.
+This mapping is done by the client plugin (running within FFXIV via Dalamud) sending identifying information to an echo-service instance.

+### What Information Is Collected

+To remain as privacy-neutral as possible, we avoid gathering sensitive or personally identifying data.
+Instead, we rely on in-game identifiers that are already public in FFXIV.
+Examples include:
+- Character Name (as displayed in-game)
+- World / Data Center (to disambiguate players with the same name)
+- Character ID / Lodestone ID (publicly available numeric ID tied to Lodestone profiles)

+### What Information Is Not Collected

+We do not collect or transmit:
+- Hardware identifiers (HWID, MAC, serial numbers, etc.)
+- Email addresses or account credentials
+- Chat logs or personal messages
+- Any other personal data outside the game context

+## Privacy Commitments

+Data sent to the echo-service is the minimum necessary to uniquely identify a character for ban purposes.
+All ban entries must include the reason for the ban, but no additional personal data.
+Players should be made aware when a plugin is transmitting ban-related information.
+This ensures the global ban system remains effective without compromising player privacy.

 ## Notes
 Transparency: Ban reasons should be clearly documented when submitted.<br/>
 Appeals: If appropriate, processes for disputing or reviewing global bans should be implemented.<br/>